Ethereum-ERD/dev-upgradeable/README.md

 ### Mixed liquidations: offset and redistribution

-When a liquidation hits the Stability Pool, it is known as an **offset**: the debt of the Trove is offset against the EUSD in the Pool.
-When **x** EUSD debt is offset, the debt is cancelled, and **x** EUSD in the Pool is burned.
-When the EUSD Stability Pool is greater than the debt of the Trove, all the Trove's debt is cancelled, and all its ETH is shared between depositors.
+When a liquidation hits the Stability Pool, it is known as an **offset**: the debt of the Trove is offset against the USDE in the Pool.
+When **x** USDE debt is offset, the debt is cancelled, and **x** USDE in the Pool is burned.
+When the USDE Stability Pool is greater than the debt of the Trove, all the Trove's debt is cancelled, and all its ETH is shared between depositors.
 This is a **pure offset**.

-It can happen that the EUSD in the Stability Pool is less than the debt of a Trove.
+It can happen that the USDE in the Stability Pool is less than the debt of a Trove.
 In this case, the the whole Stability Pool will be used to offset a fraction of the Trove’s debt, and an equal fraction of the Trove’s ETH/LSDs collateral will be assigned to Stability Providers.
 The remainder of the Trove’s debt and ETH gets redistributed to active Troves.
 This is a **mixed offset and redistribution**.

 Because the ETH/LSDs collateral fraction matches the offset debt fraction, the effective ICR of the collateral and debt that is offset, is equal to the ICR of the Trove.
 So, for depositors, the ROI per liquidation depends only on the ICR of the liquidated Trove.

 ### Stability Pool deposit losses and ETH gains - implementation

 Deposit functionality is handled by `StabilityPool.sol` (`provideToSP`, `withdrawFromSP`, etc).
-StabilityPool also handles the liquidation calculation, and holds the EUSD and ETH/LSDs balances.
+StabilityPool also handles the liquidation calculation, and holds the USDE and ETH/LSDs balances.

-When a liquidation is offset with the Stability Pool, debt from the liquidation is cancelled with an equal amount of EUSD in the pool, which is burned.
+When a liquidation is offset with the Stability Pool, debt from the liquidation is cancelled with an equal amount of USDE in the pool, which is burned.

 Individual deposits absorb the debt from the liquidated Trove in proportion to their deposit as a share of total deposits.